A. S. King: Works

-Teaching, presentations, and public appearances
+Teaching, presentations, and philanthropy

-A.S.
-King is a faculty member of the Writing for Children and Young Adults MFA program at Vermont College of Fine Arts.
+King is a former faculty member of the Writing for Children and Young Adults Master of Fine Arts program at Vermont College of Fine Arts.
 An experienced teacher and presenter, King spends many months of the year traveling the U.S. for school visits, conferences, workshops, and literary festivals.
 King devotes much of her time and platform to mental health advocacy.
 In her presentations, she often centers topics such as life skills, emotions, bullying, self-esteem, safe relationships, and trauma.

+In 2023, King and her son founded Gracie’s House, a nonprofit that provides safe spaces for LGBTQ+ youth to express themselves artistically and to enjoy nature and camping.
+The organization is named for King’s late daughter.

-Awards and recognition
+Awards and honors

-King has won numerous awards, including the 2011 Michael L. Printz Award Honor for Please Ignore Vera Dietz, the 2013 Los Angeles Times Book Prize for Ask the Passengers, and the 2020 Michael L. Printz Award for Dig.
-In 2015, she was named the "Outstanding Pennsylvania Author" for that year by the Pennsylvania School Librarians Associations; all of her novels are set in the state.
-King is also the recipient of the 2022 Margaret A. Edwards Award, which recognizes an author and "a specific body of his or her work, for significant and lasting contribution to young adult literature".
-Many of her works have been contenders for book awards or have been named to annual booklists.
+In 2015, King was named the "Outstanding Pennsylvania Author" for that year by the Pennsylvania School Librarians Associations; all of her novels are set in the state.
+In 2022, she won the American Library Association's Margaret Edwards Award, which recognizes an author and "a specific body of his or her work, for significant and lasting contribution to young adult literature".
+In 2024, King was awarded the YALSA's Michael L. Printz Award, for the anthology The Collectors: Stories — the first time an anthology has won the award and the first time an author has won the award twice.

+Awards and honors for individual books are listed below.